Menu Close

 Return To London & The Third Expedition

 Disputes with charismatic Richard Burton, who was relentless in his criticisms and a very compelling public speaker and gifted writer, left the discoveries of John Speke in less than an ideal light.
-Speke had also dedicated themself to writing a good book for John Blackwood which he found hard and time-consuming as he was not naturally a gifted writer.
+Speke had also dedicated themselves to writing a good book for John Blackwood which he found hard and time-consuming as he was not naturally a gifted writer.

 He failed to give a good and full report to the Royal Geographical Society for several months and thus in effect was not defending his position of discovery of the Source of the Nile.